ebalkanski/php-nginx-mysql/README.md

 - You must add the proper virtual host record to your /etc/hosts file, i.e.
     - 127.0.0.1	php.local
     - In case you want a different name, you must specify it in ./devops/nginx/conf.d/server.conf
 - You must be able to execute Makefiles via 'make' command.
 Otherwise you must take a look at ./Makefile and execute the commands by hand.
+You may try to install make via `sudo apt-get install make` if you don't have it.

 ### Configuration
 - Configuration is in .env(will be created for you based on .env-dist) and there you can tweak database config and some Docker params.